samer-alhalabi/Housing-Price-Prediction/README.md

-# Housing-Price-Prediction---Machine-Learning
+# Housing Price Prediction

-This repo will show a complete case of how to predict housing price.
+For this project I will include all scripts I did from the beginning of exploratory data analysis (EDA) to model creation and evaluation.